c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

 	 - [x] Bug: Can't create a new product with multiple Category ✅ 2024-07-08
  - [x] Add Service for HomeController - to follow ✅ 2024-07-08
  - [x] Implement a session management while navigating the site, so that shopping cart retains current items. ✅ 2024-07-04
- - [ ] mplement a blob container
+ - [x] mplement a blob container ✅ 2024-07-09
-	 - [ ] had challenges with this error after using **await containerClient.CreateIfNotExistsAsync();**
+	 - [x] had challenges with this error after using **await containerClient.CreateIfNotExistsAsync();** ✅ 2024-07-09
-		 - [ ] Error Message: 'The REST version of this request is not supported by this release of the Storage Emulator.
+		 - [x] Error Message: 'The REST version of this request is not supported by this release of the Storage Emulator.
 Please upgrade the storage emulator to the latest version.
-Refer to the following URL for more information: http://go.microsoft.com/fwlink/?LinkId=392237
+Refer to the following URL for more information: http://go.microsoft.com/fwlink/?LinkId=392237 ✅ 2024-07-09

 **Updates:**
 - Added Service for CartController